pasciaks/sabio/scrum.md

 ### --- WILL ACCOMPLISH

-     __ [ ] mobile links need history push instead of URL href
+      NO NO  [ ] Universal Contact component that renders link, on Click opens modal contact form.

+      DIDN'T GET TO IT YET, RABBIT HOLE FROM ABOVE!

+        [ ]     Provider edit.
+                provider
+                professional details
+                licenses
+                affiliations
+                practices

-        [ ] integrate Josiah's blog view instead of example
+      NOT YET  [ ] integrate Josiah's blog view instead of example

-        [ ] integrate slider showing the
+      NOT YET  [ ] integrate slider showing the
                 ... individual feature components as hero/call to action ... images or other information pending product owner

-        QUESTION ... [ ] where are links to /providers within logged in system menu?

 ### --- FUTURE